joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/bitmap-example-animated-spinning-moon.md

                                 new Point(0, 0));

 Remember that this code is called repeatedly, every 15 milliseconds.
-As the source rectangle’s location is continuously shifted, and the pixels are copied onto `sphere`, the appearance on the screen is that the moon photo image represented by `sphere` continuously slides.
+As the source rectangle's location is continuously shifted, and the pixels are copied onto `sphere`, the appearance on the screen is that the moon photo image represented by `sphere` continuously slides.
 In other words, the moon appears to rotate continuously.